2019 is behind us, skiing is today, and 2020’s Autocross season is just around the corner.

 Now back to the regularly scheduled overview…..

 Great news!
-Flemington Porsche is again sponsoring the NNJR Autocross program for 2018, helping us grow our program both in terms of its scope, but also bringing new activities and features to our events.
+Flemington Porsche is again sponsoring the NNJR Autocross program for 2020, helping us grow our program both in terms of its scope, but also bringing new activities and features to our events.
 We will announce more details as they unfold, so check in regularly.
-In the meantime, make sure you welcome our new sponsor to the AX family, and let Flemington Porsche know how much we all appreciate their participation.
+In the meantime, if you have the opportunity, please welcome Flemington Porsche and let them know how much we all appreciate their participation.

 Autocross can be many things to different people – but it’s always one of the least costly, least time-consuming, easiest-on-you-car ways to learn your car and how to drive it as God and Dr. Porsche intended … and have a blast doing so!